spences10/sveltekit-and-the-content-layer/slides.md

 # The present<hl>.</hl>

 <!--
-That bring us to the present
+That brings us to the present

 So let’s talk about the present and where we are now -->